massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 * Create a resource group
 * Create Azure Event Hubs resources
-    * Create an Event Hubs namespace
-    * Create an event hub

 * Create a .NET console app to send and retrieve events
 * Run the application
 * Clean up resources